In understanding whether to use the core switch, let’s first understand the use of the core switch.

 A core switch is not a switch, but a switch placed in the core layer (the backbone part of the network) is called a core switch.
 Generally, large enterprise networks and Internet cafes need to buy core switches to achieve robust network scalability to protect the original resources.
 We will use many computers on the core switch, and basically, under 50 units do not need to use the core switch.
 A router can be.
 If it is a small LAN with a few computers, a small 8-port switch can be called a core switch!

-A core switch is a layer two or layer three switches with a network management function and robust throughput in the network industry.
+A core switch is a layer two or layer three switch with a network management function and robust throughput in the network industry.
 If a network of more than 100 computers wants to run stably and at high speed, a core switch is essential.

-Why use the core switch.
+Why use the core switch?

 There is no need to use core switches for less than 50 roads, and layer two switches plus routers can be used.
 And about 100 routes, it will use the core switch efficient routing function.